 In virtually all cases, there will never be a location, as the IRP is handled in documents, online or telephonically

 Under exceptional circumstances, it might be possible for an in-person hearing to be held, if justified by the parties and agreed to by the panel.
 This is still under discussion by the IRP IOT.

+Pursuant the new Bylaws the rules of procedure (still in development as I understand) will regulate: "(E)Whether hearings shall be permitted, and if so what form and structure such hearings would take;.

+Question: what is considered to be the venue if a hearing is undertaken electronically or telephonically?
+Where the panel is based?

+I don’t think a panel will be “based” anywhere necessarily.
+There will be a standing panel – probably of seven members from around the globe.
+The “provider” (like a secretariat) will be based somewhere like NY or Paris or somewhere else depending on which provider is chosen.
+In electronic “hearings” the panelists presumably need not assemble together and can take part from their home base.

 Arbitration